scanti/SR-FileRedirect/README.md

 If the game updates it will overwrite the steam_api.dll and disable the utility.
 However it should be version agnostic so you hopefully should just be able to reinstall after an update and it will work again.

+To update an installation just overwrite the old steam_api.dll file with the new steam_api.dll file.

 *** Known problems ***

 If the redirected directory is on a drive that doesn't exist the game runs really slowly.

+*** Change log ***

+Version 2.0

+    Added 2 levels of redirection. (-loose and -loosebase) Added support for vpp_pc files.
+	Added the -vanilla pararmeter.
+	Started on plug-in file support by adding hooks for WinMain and the when the game quits.
+	Added support for Saints Row the Third.

+Version 1.0

+	The initial release.